do1fmd/BV9900Pro-optimization/README.md

 cp external_sd/sdcard0/.nanodroid-setup /data/
 ```
 Open Magisk Manager, proceed to the modules section and click **Install from storage.**
-Chose the Nanodroid-patcher zip file and flash it.
+Select the Nanodroid-patcher zip file and flash it.
 Reboot the phone.
 Make sure the module "NanoDroid Patcher" is enabled in the Magisk module section.
 If not, enable it and reboot again.
 If you want, you can use [Signature Spoofing Checker](https://f-droid.org/de/packages/lanchon.sigspoof.checker/) to check, if signature spoofing is enabled now.
 ## Install Nanodroid
 Again, open the Magisk module section and click **Install from storage** again.
-This time choose the Nanodroid-full-package and flash it.
+This time select the Nanodroid-full-package and flash it.
 Reboot again, check if it is enabled and if not enable it and reboot again.
 ## Remove Stock Google Services
 To remove the stock google services and use MicroG in future, enter the following commands (and grant root access, when requested):